Calla-P/reading-notes/301/class3.md

 ***Give an example of using the spread operator to combine two objects into one.***

 Let’s say you have person 1 and person 2, we name the city they live , age, and what they are passionate about.
 We can then use a spread operator to make these two objects into a combinedPerson that list out person 1, 2, and how ever many more objects.

+**Somethings here were found via Chatgpt**

 ## Videos